-Drowsy driving is a serious problem for everyone on the road, but rivers of semi-trucks, tractor-trailers, tankers, and other large commercial vehicles are particularly at risk.
+Drowsy driving is a serious problem for everyone on the road, but drivers of semi-trucks, tractor-trailers, tankers and other large commercial vehicles are particularly at risk.
 Truck drivers must bear the responsibility for staying awake and alert while on the job, or they face the consequences of causing a devastating crash that can take innocent lives on the road around them.

 Drowsy Driving Statistics